agentrickard/domain/README.txt

   -- Show user their publishing options
   The node editing form is shown normally, and the user is presented a list of checkboxes.
-These options represent the affilaite domains that the user is allowed to publish content to, acording to the domains assigned to their user account.
+These options represent the affilaite domains that the user is allowed to publish content to, according to the domains assigned to their user account.

   Note that if this option is selected, users with the 'view domain publshing'